ryanmeinzer/colliebuddz/process.md

               * or another component higher
                   * or even a new component

+just in reusable FireButton component

 ## Step 5: Add Inverse Data Flow

 * components should only update their own state
 * parents pass callbacks to children to update parent’s state

+unnecessary (for MVP)

 ---